 The opening statement of the Founding Provisions of the Constitution declares that "The Republic of South Africa is one, sovereign, democratic state..."
 Chapter 3 provides that while government is constituted at the national, provincial and local spheres, all spheres must preserve the national unity and indivisibility of the Republic.
-They are further called upon to provide a coherent government for the Republic as a whole.
+The Constitution further calls for a coherent government for the Republic as a whole.

-Schedule 4 of the Constitution distributes only the functioning of some sectors.
-This constitutional injunction must inform the management of Tourism, in particular, considering that administrative borders do not influence tourists in their choice of experiences.
+Schedule 4 of the Constitution outlines the functional areas of concurrent national, provincial and local competences.
+This constitutional dispensation must inform the management of tourism, in particular, considering that administrative borders do not influence tourists in their choice of experiences.
 As a sector that is highly dependent and impacted on by a multiplicity of factors, tourism is reliant on coordinated action and integration for its orderly development.
 An ideal delivery framework for tourism should facilitate its execution through seamless integration of communities, the whole of government and the private sector.
-Governance arrangements should also recognise that the tourism experience transcends administrative boundaries.

 Approaches to integration by various destinations include establishing structures, led at the highest level and involving all related ministries, multiple spheres of government and the private sector.
-The structures serve to facilitate consultation and policy coordination (Australia), foster cooperation and destination competitiveness (Canada), facilitate consultation on key policy issues affecting Travel and Tourism (Finland), and operate as information exchange and advisory bodies (Germany, Switzerland).
+The structures serve to facilitate consultation and policy coordination (Australia), foster cooperation and destination competitiveness (Canada), facilitate consultation on key policy issues affecting travel and tourism (Finland), and operate as information exchange and advisory bodies (Germany, Switzerland).